Marvin-Deng/CS111/Lab_2/README.md

 # You Spin Me Round Robin

-An implementation for round robin scheduling for a given workload and quantum length written in C
+A linked list implementation of round robin process scheduling using for a given workload and quantum length written.
+Returns the average wait and response times.

 ## Building